 Most breastfeeding babies are not bothered by what you eat.
 The only foods you should not eat are the ones you or your baby are allergic to.
-If you think something you're eating is bothering your baby, talk with your
+If you have questions about eating while breastfeeding, talk with your health care provider or call Health Link at 811 and ask to talk with a dietitian.